nitinsavant/nitinsavant.github.io/index.md

   I'm a software engineer based in Minneapolis.
 </div>

-Aside from programming, I have worn many hats over the course of my career in tech.
-With 5 years of experience in requirements gathering, project management, and implementation, I know how to complete projects from start to finish.
+Aside from programming, I have worn many hats over the course of my career.
+With 5+ years of experience in requirements gathering, project management, and software implementations, I know how to complete projects from start to finish.

 <h2>Latest Project</h2>